Who are the Other Judges?

 Ibzan (Judges 12:8-10) led Israel for seven years; then he died.
 (Trivia: he intermarried his 60 children to people from other tribes.)

 Elon (Judges 12:11-12) led Israel for ten years; then he died.

 Abdon (Judges 12:13-15) led Israel for eight years; then he died.
 (Trivia: his 40 sons and 30 grandsons rode 70 donkeys.)

 From this, I have two general observations:

-1) For many, there is seemingly strange trivial information provided.
+First, for many, there is seemingly strange trivial information provided.
 While it may seem nonsensical to us now, it may have had important meaning back then.
 If we can ascertain it, additional insight could be gained.

-2) More importantly, the recorded impact of these judges was largely limited to their lifetime; no mention is made of them setting up a successor or influencing others to lead after their death.
+Second, more importantly, the recorded impact of these judges was largely limited to their lifetime; no mention is made of them setting up a successor or influencing others to lead after their death.